cjdbarlow/Part-One/intravenous_bolus_and_infusion_kinetics.md

 ###Context-Sensitive Half-Time
 **Context-sensitive half time** is:
+**Defined** as the time for plasma concentration to fall to half of its value at the time of stopping an infusion.
 * A method to describe the variability in plasma concentrations after ceasing an infusion
 The "**context**" is the **duration of infusion**.
 * Used because terminal elimination half-life has little clinical utility for predicting drug offset
-* **Defined** as the time for plasma concentration to fall to half of its value at the time of stopping an infusion
+Half-lives are often misleading when discussing drug infusions.
 * Dependent on:
   * **Duration of infusion**
   During an infusion, drugs distribute out of plasma into tissues.
 When the infusion ceases, drug is cleared from plasma and tissue drug redistributes back into plasma.